Workers Comp Cases in Indiana

-If you are injured while working there are many legal rights and options available to you.
-We understand that employers sometimes treat injured workers unfairly and that insurance companies often put their own financial agenda ahead of an injured worker’s well-being.
-An attorney experienced in dealing with the intricacies of the Indiana Worker's Compensation Act is a valuable asset.
+When an employee is injured on the job, there are many legal rights available to provide coverage for medical needs and loss of income.
+Employers do not always treat their injured employees fairly and insurance companies often place their own financial agenda ahead of the well-being of injured workers.
+A lawyer experienced in dealing with the intricacies of the Indiana Worker's Compensation Act is a valuable asset.

 Do I Need An Attorney?

 The Indiana Worker's Compensation Act is complicated and frequently goes through changes.
-The law does not require your employer, or the insurance company, to tell you how to maximize your recovery.
-Many times insurance adjusters fail to offer statutory benefits to claimants, and many injured employees never even know that they are “missing-out”.
-Having access to an attorney who is knowledgeable about the system allows you to even the playing field.
+The law does not require an employer or the insurance company to inform employees how to maximize their recovery.
+Many times insurance adjusters fail to offer statutory benefits to claimants, and many injured employees never even know that they are “missing out.”
+Having access to an attorney who is knowledgeable about the systems allows workers to even the playing field.

-Also, your initial consultation is free so there is no charge to call and discuss the facts of your case before you decide.
+The initial consultation is free.
+Also, there is no charge to call and discuss the facts of a case before deciding whether to pursue the case.

 Have I Waited Too Long?